umer95/MyAssement/README.md

-# Salesforce DX Project: Next Steps
+# Salesforce DX Project

-Now that you’ve created a Salesforce DX project, what’s next?
-Here are some documentation resources to get you started.
+This is a Salesforce-based project.
+You will need a Salesforce Dev Org to deploy these artifacts and test the LWC.

-## How Do You Plan to Deploy Your Changes?
+## Deployemnt

-Do you want to deploy a set of changes, or create a self-contained application?
-Choose a [development model](https://developer.salesforce.com/tools/vscode/en/user-guide/development-models).
+You can use VS Code to connect to a Salesforce org.
+Using the package.xml file in the Manifest folder to retrieve and deploy to the Salesforce Org.

 ## Configure Your Salesforce DX Project